 An initiative of Emanuel Synagogue, and created and curated by a group of dedicated volunteers, Dunera features a mix of community learning, cultural enrichment and good old-fashioned entertainment.

 Over time Dunera will offer engaging content in areas such as film, theatre, literature, food and music.
-Some events will be live and interactive, while others will be On Demand – available any time and easy to share with family and friends.
+Some events will be live and interactive, while others will be Catch Up – available any time and easy to share with family and friends.

 Dunera will feature the best content we can find that is of Jewish interest and of interest to Jews, and other people too.